 Automated alerts notify you when inventory drops below set levels.
 These smart notifications consider your lead times and typical demand patterns.

 Critical items might alert you earlier, while slow movers can run lower.
-You’ll reorder at the perfect time without constant manual checking.
+You’ll reorder at the right time without constant manual checking.

 Save hours on manual counting